Whatsapp Icon

 B Vitamins and Chemotherapy: What Patients Should Know

 When undergoing chemotherapy, patients are often inundated with advice on nutrition and diet management to cope with the side effects of the treatment.
 Among the various nutrients, B vitamins - particularly B6, B12, and Folate - play an essential role in maintaining health during chemotherapy.
-However, its vital for patients to understand how these vitamins interact with treatment and their potential impacts.
+However, patients need to understand how these vitamins interact with treatment and their potential impacts.

 Evidence on B Vitamins Alleviating Chemotherapy Side Effects

 Some studies suggest that specific B vitamins can help alleviate certain side effects of chemotherapy.
 For instance, Vitamin B6 (Pyridoxine) has been noted to possibly reduce the severity of nausea, a common chemotherapy side effect.
-However, its crucial that such supplementation is done under the supervision of a healthcare professional to avoid negative interactions with the treatment.
+However, such supplementation must be done under the supervision of a healthcare professional to avoid negative interactions with the treatment.

 Vitamin B12 and Folate are also under scrutiny for their roles in cancer treatment.
 These vitamins are fundamental in DNA repair and synthesis, leading researchers to investigate whether they can support the body in recovering from chemotherapy-induced damage.
 While promising, this area of research is still evolving, and conclusive evidence is awaited.